lizhongzheng/lizhongzheng.github.io/_posts/2024-07-01-Side-Information.md

 <br>

-We showed that maximizing the H-score is equivalent as solving the optimization problem in (1), only without some of the constraints.
+We showed that maximizing the H-score is equivalent to solving the optimization problem in (1) but without some of the constraints.
 As a step to enrich our toolbox for extracting feature functions, we also developed the [Nested H-Score networks](https://lizhongzheng.github.io/blog/2024/nested-H-score/) to learn feature functions that are orthogonal to a given functional subspace.
 We give examples to demonstrate that such a projection operation in the functional space can be quite versatile, including enforcing all the desired constraints in the original modal decomposition problem (1).

 These previous results now include the main tools we need to proceed: to find a limited number of information-carrying feature functions and to make projections in functional space, which can all be learned directly from data using interconnected neural networks.
 In this page, we start to make the case that these are the critical building blocks for more complex multi-variate learning problems.